‘The Young And The Restless’ Spoilers: Devon Learns The Truth, Dylan’s In Danger, And Phyllis And Lauren Stop Playing Nice

 What is on the way during the week of January 16 on The Young and the Restless?
-Spoilers tease that Dylan’s dangerous case in Miami will bring forth some dangerous moments while Hilary’s lies to Devon create doubt and conflict.
+Spoilers tease that Dylan’s dangerous case in Miami will create some dangerous moments, while Hilary’s lies to Devon create doubt and conflict.
 Sharon is desperate to get in touch with her husband, but her desperation may end up creating a dire situation for him.
-Lily will embrace a new opportunity and Reed’s return to Genoa City is shaking things up.
+Lily will embrace a new opportunity, and Reed’s return to Genoa City is shaking things up.
 What more is ahead over the course of the next few shows?

-As SheKnows Soaps details, Jack, Neil, and some others will scramble a bit as questions arise regarding whether Devon may have been under the influence at the time of his accident.
-The Young and the Restless spoilers share that questions will be asked about whether it was appropriate for the foundation to be serving alcohol that night and while it will be said that Devon was under the legal limit, there will be concern about the possibility of negative press attention over the incident.
+As SheKnows Soaps details, Jack, Neil, and others will scramble a bit as questions arise regarding whether Devon may have been under the influence at the time of his accident.
+The Young and the Restless spoilers share that questions will be asked about whether it was appropriate for the foundation to be serving alcohol that night, and while it will be said that Devon was under the legal limit, there will be concern about the possibility of negative press over the incident.

 Devon may be ready to be home and continue in his recovery, but Stitch has warned Hilary and the others that stress needs to be minimized.
 Lily will be quite concerned about what happens if her brother’s memories return, but so far, she has not revealed what she knows.
 He has started to have some flashes of memories, and Young and Restless spoilers detail that he will question his wife about what happened the night of the accident.
 However, Hilary will continue to dodge the truth.
-Cane will stop by for a visit, and he’ll dodge questions that arise as well.
+Cane will stop by for a visit, and he’ll dodge the questions that arise as well.

 Victoria will question Billy further about just what he did to help Reed, but Billy won’t reveal specifics.
 The Young and the Restless spoilers reveal that Reed will pull up an adult website at home and start to put in his mother’s credit card information, but he has to bail when the babysitter shows up with the little kids.
 Victoria will later notice her credit card on the desk, but Reed will lie and say that he doesn’t know why it was there.